ycb/cover-letter-agent-prototype/README.md

 - **Go/No-Go Decision**: Determines whether a job is worth applying to based on configurable criteria
 - **Blurb-Based Generation**: Uses pre-approved paragraph modules that can be mixed and matched
 - **Intelligent Matching**: Selects the most appropriate blurbs based on job requirements and company type
+- **LLM Enhancement**: Post-processes drafts with AI to improve clarity, tone, and JD alignment
 - **Enhancement Suggestions**: Provides actionable feedback to improve cover letter quality
 - **Enhancement Tracking**: Logs and tracks enhancement suggestions with status management
 - **Google Drive Integration**: Automatically saves all cover letter drafts to Google Drive with metadata